Part 3: Access Reports and Graphs

 1. Look at the Timeline View.

-You can see multipe accesses and the times that actual accesses occur.
-It's possible, depending on your analysis period, that some or all of your satellites do not have an access.
+You can see multiple accesses and the times that actual access intervals occur.
+It's possible, depending on your analysis period, that some or all of your satellites will not have an access.

-In the Reports frame, clicking Access... generates a report that provides access times between one object and one or more selected objects.
+In the Reports panel, you can generate an Access report that provides access times between one object and one or more selected objects.
 Global statistics are provided if more than one object is selected.

 1. Ensure all the satellites are selected in the Associated Objects list.